NYU-CS6313-Projects/d3-labs-example-repo/README.md

 Once you're done, you can merge your changes back into the master branch by typing `git checkout master` and `git merge BRANCHNAME`

+Changes made to files both in the master, and in a branch are usually automatically merged, but you can see [here](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) for instructions on how to reserve merge conflicts when they do arise.
+It's very simple!